julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 - Treated voice recovery as an invitation with permission to pass, not a requirement to manufacture an opinion.
 - Counted student contributions as meaningful when they added evidence, a concern, a question, an alternative, or a standards connection.

-# 6.2.4 Guide Facilitation — Scope Log
+# Node 6.2.4 — Guide Facilitation

 ## In